DAMcraft/damcraft.de/blog_posts/doublecounter-is-violating-your-privacy.md

    trying to join a server it was banned from, and preventing it from joining.
 But DoubleCounter goes further.
 They created Doogle and Lens, tools that essentially publish these private links to potentially anyone.
    How does letting random users (or paying subscribers) look up who might own what alt account prevent fraud in a specific server?
 It seems primarily to expose private information.
-Sharing or selling data collected like this is basically impossible to justify under legitimate interest.
+Based on established GDPR rulings, this would be basically impossible to justify.
 Their *new* privacy policy even tries to claim sharing via Doogle is covered by legitimate interest, which is just absolutely fundamentally flawed.

 2. **Exposing *very* personal accounts**: As mentioned before, in their support server, I stumbled across the private 18+ account of a